dariober/ASCIIGenome/MEMO.md

 Similar to brew: edit [meta.yaml](https://github.com/bioconda/bioconda-recipes/blob/master/recipes/asciigenome/meta.yaml) as appropriate.
 NB: You should include sha sum here as well!

-### Merge branch to master

-* Go to the master page at https://github.com/dariober/ASCIIGenome

-* Select `New pull request`

-* From the scroll down menu `compare to: ...` choose the branch you want to merge (typically the one you used to produce the zip file above).

-* Hopefully github tells you that the branch can be autmatically merged.
-If so, just follow the `Create pull request` link.
-(If it cannot merged, deal with it to fugure out why...!)

 Start new development branch
 ----------------------------